Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 We see that the anonymous functions was allocated as `var"#11#12"`.
 This refers to the function defined using the do-block after `main()`.

-Mousetrap stack traces can get quite long, so it's best to parse them by reading the original message at the top first:
+Mousetrap stacktraces can get quite long, so it's best to parse them by reading the original message at the top first:

 ```
 [ERROR] In Mousetrap.main: error
 ```
 We see that the message mentions that the error occured during invokation of `Mousetrap.main`.
 We should therefore look for an error inside the do-block after `main`.

-Knowledge about anonymous functions and how to read stacktraces will greatly aid us in debugging Mousetrap applications while learning.
+Knowledge about anonymous functions and how to read stacktraces will greatly aid us in debugging mousetrap applications while learning.